Sponsorships Elephants

 Our godchild Pika Pika for V.W.

 During a routine air patrol over Taita Ranch, a Wildlife Works pilot spotted a young elephant calf still dependent on milk.
 Pika Pika was accompanied by five adult bulls.
-Without a mother elephant to breastfeed, she had to be rescued.
-Now she is being carefully released back into the wild.
+Without a mother elephant to breastfeed, she had to be rescued and has become a nurturer herself now.

 + More